jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/45_label_training_data/10_custom_labels/_index.md

 When training is complete, Amazon Rekognition Custom Labels outputs key quality metrics including F1 score, precision, recall, and the assumed threshold for each label.
 For more information about metrics, see [Metrics for Evaluating Your Model](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/tr-metrics-use.html).

 You can also choose *View Test Results* to see how our model performed on each test image.
-The following screenshot shows an example of a correctly identified image of pressure guage during the model testing (true positive).
+The following screenshot shows an example of a correctly identified image of pressure gauge during the model testing (true positive).

 ## Testing your model

-Your custom guage detection model is now ready for use.
+Your custom gauge detection model is now ready for use.
 Amazon Rekognition Custom Labels provides the API calls for starting, using and stopping your model; you don’t need to manage any infrastructure.

 The following screenshot shows the API calls for using the model.